DuendeInexistente/Cirque/ShortStories/stars.md

  "Are you sure." it questioned her.
 Or asked, Fire didn't know, because yellow always spoke plainly and, if it ever took offence in something, it was a small and secret sort of offence that to lords and ladies was much more scary than any bout of revenge.
 "Have you sought answers from locally lodged travellers."

  "Yes."
-She lied with the expertise that being nobility -even an overall minor one- gave her.
+She lied with the expertise that being nobility -even an overall minor one, subservant to the actual Lady of the city- gave her.
 But in reality, why ask?
 Why seek answers that in a hundred years had yet to come?
 It was an exercise in futility, it was.

  "Are you sure."
 At times yellow seemed to find it fit to draw a face on his circle plate, but not now.
 Now, it stared at her from the depths of it's own systems and machinations plain and unreadable.

+ "Yes, lord yellow.
+Have you ever lied to you?"

+ "Is that a captious question."

+Lady Fireclay almost twitched, almost allowed a second of hesitation to wonder if this was a question or captious on it's own, but a lifetime of seeing her friend and confidante grow insane had taught her not to:

+ "No, lord yellow."
+She said without a pause, turning the lighthouse's focal mirrors on their pivots.
+"It's not."